beiatrix/beiatrix/src/config/projects/mobileApp.md

   </div>
 </div>

-If the student sends the app to the background, they can see a local notification with details about their in-progress exam.
+If the student sends the app to the background, they can see a notification with details about their in-progress exam.

 <div
   style="display: flex; flex-direction: row; justify-content: center;"